-This includes basic information on the proposed project, environmental features mapping, some alternative concepts or conceptual design, other nearby projects, and a summary of potential impacted resources in the project scoping study area.
-The Project Scoping Report may still be in draft format at the time of Merger Screening.
-Please see the Merger Screening guidance for more information.
+NCDOT's Project Scoping Report (PSR) provides basic information on the proposed project, environmental features mapping, some alternative concepts or conceptual design, other nearby projects, and a summary of potential impacted resources in the project scoping study area.
+The PSR may still be in draft format at the time of Merger Pre-screening and Merger Screening.
+Please see the Merger Pre-Screening Guidance for more information.